 GPS works the same no matter where you are, using Global Positioning Satellites to triangulate the position of the GPS tracking device and determine its exact location.
 The difference between domestic and international tracking is not the tracking itself, which involves satellites, but the reporting, which utilizes cellular signals.

 In the United States, many popular cellular service providers utilize both CDMA and GSM networks that may be in a different frequency than the rest of the world.
 In order to work properly with the local cellular networks around your home country, we use GSM SIM cards that are designed for use by individual network providers.
 If you’re using a GPS tracker internationally, it’s necessary to purchase a tracker that is specifically designed for international use because domestic GPS trackers are only designed for use within the United States.
 Depending on where you’re traveling with your international GPS tracker, you’ll need to update your plan to ensure that it has been made compatible with all of your destination countries.

 Tracking A Car

-Safety is the primary goal with GPS devices.
+Safety is the primary goal of GPS devices.
 One of the most common and valuable uses for international tracking is personal car tracking.
-An example of when this could be useful: your teenager takes the family car across the Canadian border for a weekend trip.
-International GPS allows you to monitor where the vehicle has been, where it’s going, and how fast it’s traveling, in real time.
-You can even get text or email alerts if the vehicle exceeds any speed you’ve selected in advance.
+An example of when this could be useful, your teenager takes the family car across the Canadian border for a weekend trip.
+International GPS allows you to monitor where the vehicle has been, where it’s going, and how fast it’s traveling in real time.
+You can even get a text or email alerts if the vehicle exceeds any speed you’ve selected in advance.
 One of our best-selling GPS tracking devices, the Spark Nano International GPS Tracker, conveniently has a battery life of up to 6 months.
-Other devices, like the TrackPort International can be plugged directly into a vehicle, getting power from the car instead of requiring an external power source.
+Other devices, like TrackPort International, can be plugged directly into a vehicle, getting power from the car instead of requiring an external power source.